rtomrud/averaged-perceptron/README.md

 const perceptron = averagedPerceptron();
 ```

-If you want to train the model in multiple sessions, optionally persisting the weights between them, you can resume training by giving the number of iterations, that is, the number of times `update()` was called to obtain the given weights.
+If you want to train the model in multiple sessions, optionally persisting the weights between them, you may resume training by giving the number of iterations, that is, the number of times `update()` was called to obtain the given `weights`.

 ```js
 import averagedPerceptron from "averaged-perceptron";